petyaracz/Racz2024rules/Readme.md

 Table 7.
 Best outcomes for the updating model

-How does this compare with the original models?
+# Model comparison

+The original study used four models to capture participant behaviour in the post-test data, after meeting the coplayer.
+These were

+1.  the corpus-trained GCM,
+2.  the corpus-trained MGL,
+3.  an individual-based GCM that trained on the corpus and the participant-specific responses of the coplayer,
+4.  the rule-building individual MGL, which built rules based on the corpus and the coplayer responses.

+We add our rule-updating individual MGL.

-We fit a hierarchical logistic regression model predicting participant responses across the reversed condition, using baseline and individual model weights as a predictor and a participant grouping factor.
-We compare the GCM, the baseline + individual MGL, and the baseline + updating MGL.
+We fit a hierarchical logistic regression model predicting participant responses across the reversed condition, using corpus-based and individual model weights as a predictor and a participant grouping factor.
+We compare the corpus-based GCM, the corpus + individual MGL, and the corpus + updating MGL.
 We fit separate models because of collinearity issues.

 | Name | Model | AIC | AIC_wt | BIC | BIC_wt | R2_conditional | R2_marginal | ICC | RMSE |
 |:---|:---|---:|---:|---:|---:|---:|---:|---:|---:|